Jack Smith (speedway rider)

 Jack Andrew Smith (born 17 December 1998) is a motorcycle speedway rider from England.

 Career

 Smith began his league career with Birmingham Brummies during the 2016 National League speedway season and helped the Brummies win the league title.

-He rode in the top tier of British Speedway riding for the Swindon Robins in the SGB Premiership 2018.
+Smith rode in the top tier of British Speedway riding for the Swindon Robins in the SGB Premiership 2018.
 He rode for Glasgow Tigers in the SGB Championship 2021.

-In 2023, he signed for Belle Vue Colts for the 2023 NDL season, it was his sixth consecutive season with the Colts.
+In 2023, Smith signed for Belle Vue Colts for the 2023 NDL season, it was his sixth consecutive season with the Colts.
 Smith signed a short-term contract with Berwick Bandits for the 2025 season.

 Family

-His father Andy Smith was a speedway rider.
+Smith's father Andy was a speedway rider.